-Manaslu Circuit Trek is a newly emerging off-beaten trekking trail in Nepal.
-Situated in the central north of Nepal this trek circumference around Mount Manaslu, the World’s 8th tallest mountain gives us a wonderful experience of Mountain trekking in Nepal.
-Despite being very exciting, the Manaslu circuit trek distance is also equally challenging and demanding.
+Manaslu Circuit Trek is a newly emerging, off-beaten trekking trail in Nepal.
+Situated in the central north of Nepal, this trek circumference around Mount Manaslu, the world’s 8th tallest mountain, gives us a wonderful mountain trekking experience in Nepal.
+Despite being very exciting, the Manaslu circuit trek distance is equally challenging and demanding.

-This 14-day of walk in the Gorkha district of Nepal is about 180 km in total.
-Among 14 days, you will be walking only for twelve days while two days of the journey will be for the drive.
-This article is based on 14 days Manaslu Circuit trek Itinerary by Himalayan Masters.
+This 14-day walk in the Gorkha district of Nepal is about 180 km.
+Among the 14 days, you will walk only twelve days, while two days of the journey will be for the drive.
+This article is based on the 14-day Manaslu Circuit trek Itinerary by the Himalayan Masters.

-Let’s learn about Manaslu circuit distance in detail.
+Let’s learn about the Manaslu circuit distance in detail.

-Full of exciting slopes and rocky edges, the Manaslu Circuit trek has a defined route to follow.
+Full of exciting slopes and rocky edges, the Manaslu Circuit trek has a defined route.
 From Kathmandu, a bus takes you to Soti Khola.
 This is where the trek to Machha Khola begins.
 Or, one might also get to Machha Khola in a jeep.
-From here, you move to the village of Jagat, Deng, and Namrung.
-A final push brings you to Samagaun where we visit the Manaslu Base Camp.
+From here, you move to Jagat, Deng, and Namrung villages.
+A final push brings you to Samagaun, where we visit the Manaslu Base Camp.
 Or, we might get to Gompa for some insight into Buddhist culture.
-Then, we walk down to Samdo to visit the Tibetan border.
+Then, we walk down to Samdo to see the Tibetan border.
 Then, it’s all about walking down to Dharmasala.
-Here, we approach the most challenging part of the trek i.e. climbing to Larkya Pass before we reach Bhimtang.
-Walking down to Gho and Dharapani, we join the Annapurna Circuit Trek route.
+Here, we approach the most challenging part of the trek, i.e., climbing to Larkya Pass, before we reach Bhimtang.
+Stepping down from Gho and Dharapani, we join the Annapurna Circuit Trek route.
 From Dharapani, we drive to Kathmandu.

-This particular route has been used for the Manaslu circuit trek for more than two tickets.
+This route has been used for the Manaslu circuit trek for more than two tickets.
 The journey takes you to the TSUM valley of Manaslu.
-A side trip to Manaslu adds 50 to 70kms to your classic Itinerary and makes your journey 21 days long.
+A side trip to Manaslu adds 50 to 70 km to your classic itinerary, making your journey 21 days long.

 Manaslu Circuit Trek Distance